Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: GW simulation

 where $\sigma_{\mu_{\alpha}}$ and $\sigma_{\mu_{\delta}}$ are the standard errors of the proper motions in right ascension and declination, respectively, $\rho$ is the correlation coefficient between the proper motion components in right ascension and declination.

-This noise is scaled according to the proper motion uncertainties of the 1.5 million quasars in the $Gaia$-CRF3 catalog (selected using criteria described in Sec. \ref{res1}) using lower-triangular Cholesky matrix $\mathbf{L L^T = Cov }$ and defined as:
+This noise is scaled according to the proper motion uncertainties of the 1.5 million quasars in the $Gaia$-CRF3 catalog (selected using criteria described in Sect. \ref{res1}) using a lower-triangular Cholesky matrix $\mathbf{L L^T = Cov }$ and defined as:

 Then, the contribution of Gaussian noise in the modeling of proper motions can be represented as additional components $\delta\mu_\alpha$ and $\delta\mu_\delta$, which are determined using the formula: